mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

 Firefox supports [JPEG XL](https://jpeg.org/jpegxl/) images if this feature is enabled.
 See [Firefox bug 1539075](https://bugzil.la/1539075) for more details.

-Note that, as shown below, the feature is only available on Nightly builds.
+Note that, as shown below, the feature is only available on Nightly builds (irrespective of whether the preference is set).

 <table>
   <thead>